East Bay Spring Cohort begins January 13, 2019

 Grow the branches and leaves of Jewish nature connection.

-Etzim brings Jewish concepts to life by connecting mind, heart, and body through adventure and challenge.
+Etzim bring Jewish concepts to life by connecting to their minds, hearts, bodies and Jewish identities through adventure and challenge.
 Cultivate hands-on skills like fire making, wild food processing, basketry, and whittling, and deepen relationship to the forest by developing tracking and nature connection skills.

 Make B’hootz a family experience and build Jewish community outdoors!